MicrosoftDocs/memdocs/sccm/develop/core/servers/configure/how-to-modify-the-supported-platforms-for-a-program.md

 ---
-title: "Modify the Supported Platforms for a Program | Microsoft Docs" ms.custom: "" ms.date: "09/20/2016"
+title: "Modify the Supported Platforms for a Program" ms.custom: "" ms.date: "09/20/2016"
 ms.prod: "configuration-manager"